-Any pupil unwell in school is advised to visit the School Office.
-The pupil should be accompanied if teaching staff have any concerns.
-A pupil may be allowed time to rest in the sick bay or Quiet Area Office Staff/First Aiders discretion.
+Any pupil unwell in school may be allowed time to rest in the sick bay or Quiet Area at Staff/First Aiders discretion.
 This is a temporary measure until the pupil feels better or is collected by a parent.
-It is the responsibility of the School Secretary/First Aider to call a parent.
+It is the responsibility of the Teacher/First Aider to call a parent.

 Any pupil not well enough to attend lessons should be collected as soon as possible by a parent.
-In certain cases, Sixth Form pupils can travel home independently after consent has been given by a parent.
 Any pupil leaving School must sign out at Reception.